Sbrunoberenguel/CalibratedConvolutions/README.md

 # Calibrated Convolutions

-The presented code belongs to the investigation from the Accepted paper to the BMVC23 Conference: **Convolution kernel adaptation to calibrated fisheye**
+The presented code belongs to the investigation from the Accepted paper to the BMVC23 Conference: **Calibrated deformable kernels for Convolutional Neural Networks**

 We provide 2 implementations.